qphensurf/STMpw/README.md

 * (*TH & Bardeen*) The program imposes that the wavefunctions exponentially decay into vacuum beyond a certain distance **z_s** into vacuum.
 Starting by a plane parallel to the surface at a distance **z_s** located above the system of interest each of the planewave components of the wavefunctions from the DFT calculation are matched to an exponential function decaying into vacuum.
 If the surface potential is already zero at **z_s** this procedure is exact.

 * (*TH & Bardeen*) Temperature is zero.
 The bias voltage effect will be much larger.
+* (*TH*) The TH picture is a *finite-bias* TH approximation where the electronic states are integrated between the Fermi energy and the Fermi energy plus the applied bias.
+This avoids to use an approximation for the delta function appearing in the local density of states (LDOS) and approximately takes into account the effect of the bias.

 * (*Bardeen*) The energy-conservation delta's are replaced by Gaussians with a hardwired *sigma* of 0.25 eV.